initialxy/initialxy-file-server/README.md

 Go to http://localhost:8080 in your browser.

-To run this app in prod mode, first edit `appcopnfig.json` and change port to 80 (because FreeTime browser will only go to port 80).
-Then simly run
+To run this app in prod mode, simply run

-    # No need to source venv
-    sudo ./run  # sudo is needed for acquiring lower ports
+    sudo ./run

+Without needing to source venv.
+Alternatively

+    sudo python3 api.py

+If you are not using venv.
+Note that `sudo` is needed to acquire port 80.
+FreeTime browser will not work with any other ports.
+If you wish to change it, then you can edit it in `appconfig.json`.

 # Configure
 Open `appconfig.json` and you can set the root directory where you want files to be served as well as port.
 Again, keep in mind that port should set to 80 in order for it to work in FreeTime, but 8000 for dev mode.
+If you were to change `devPort`, then you also need to change it in [frontend code](https://github.com/initialxy/initialxy-file-server/blob/master/frontend/src/utils/URL.ts), which assumes server will run on port 8000.

 You can create a `thumbnail.jpg` under a folder to serve as folder thumbnail.
-Thumbnails for image and video files will be automatically generated (at the best capacity of OpenCV) and stored in a folder named `__thumbnails`.
+Thumbnails for image and video files will be automatically generated (at the best ability of OpenCV) and stored in a folder named `__thumbnails`.

 # Reminder
 Files can open be opened at the capabilities of the Amazon Silk browser.
 If a file format cannot be handled by the Silk browser, then nothing will happen in FreeTime (though it will attempt to download in normal mode).
 So make sure you convert your files to a web friendly format ahead of time. eg. mp4, m4v, jpg etc.